 If your family has a history of diabetes, or you see signs that may signal the condition, talk to your doctor.
 They include frequent urination, excessive thirst, visual changes, and dizziness, confusion or lethargy following a meal.

-“If your child is overweight or considered obese based on their body mass index, they should be tested for diabetes and other health issues that may be overlooked,” says Mathias.
+“If your child is overweight or considered obese based on their body mass index, they should be tested for diabetes and other health issues that may be overlooked,” says Dr. Mathias.
 "Lifestyle changes can start at any age.
 Reducing your family's risk for diabetes should be a family endeavor.”